valkey-io/valkey-doc/commands/hgetex.md

 2. Providing '0' expiration TTL via `EX` or `PX` optional arguments will cause the specified fields to expire immediately and be removed from the hash.
 3. Providing past expiration time via `EXAT` or `PXAT` optional arguments will cause the specified fields to expire immediately and be removed from the hash.

-## Notifications

-* `hexpire` keyspace event will be issued once if at least one field has been set with an expiration time which is in the future.
-* `hexpired` keyspace event will be issued once if at least one field has been set with an expiration time which is zero or in the past.
-* `hpersist` keyspace event will be issued once if the `PERSIST` option was specified and at least one field's expiration time was removed.
-* `del` keyspace event will be issued once if all the specified fields have been set with an expiration time which is zero or in the past, and there are no more fields in the hash object.

 ## Examples

 ```